QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 #### Getters/Setters

 You may use backing fields.
-A private attribute which is either `var`/`val`, along a public attribute which may have a more restrictive type.
-In the example below, others can't add elements in the list.
+Create a private attribute that is either `var`/`val`, and a public attribute, which may have a more restrictive type.
+In the example below, others can't add elements to the list.

 ```kotlin
 class XXX {